Frequently Asked Questions

 Prometric center is a US based company which has testing centers across the globes and is known for conducting tests in the most secure and efficient manner.
 The CPA exams are conducted at a Prometric center.

-A Notice to Schedule (NTS) is the authorization sent out by National Association of State Boards of Accountancy (NASBA) for an applicant to make an appointment with the testing provider the examination fees is paid.
+A Notice to Schedule (NTS) is the authorization sent out by National Association of State Boards of Accountancy (NASBA) for an applicant to make an appointment with the testing provider once the examination fees is paid.
 Once the CPA Exam application has been processed, and a candidate is determined eligible to take one or more sections of the CPA Exam, the NASBA will issue a Notice to Schedule (NTS) to the candidate.
 The NTS will list the section(s) of the Exam the candidate is approved to take, which will allow him/her to contact the Prometric to begin the scheduling process.
 Scheduling instructions will be included on the NTS.

 The American Institue of Certified Public Accountants (AICPA) develops, conducts, and grades the Uniform CPA Examination.